jonseymour/florida/MARY-JANE-K.md

 A mother, Miriam, is selected at random from the set of mothers of a large population of 2-child families.
 Miriam has a daughter, Jennifer, and another child K. K is the child's initial.
 K's gender is known to Miriam and Jennifer, but not to us.

+K referred to here is a different person to the K in part A.

 Given what we know about 2-child families, Miriam, Jennifer and K:

 Q1.
 What is the chance that K will answer "Yes" if asked: "Are you a girl?"